aspose-slides/Aspose.Slides-API-References/english/php-java/shapecollection/insertsummaryzoomframe/_index.md

 ---
 title: insertSummaryZoomFrame
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
 weight: 540
 url: /php-java/shapecollection/insertsummaryzoomframe/
 ---

-# insertSummaryZoomFrame(int, float, float, float, float) method
+## insertSummaryZoomFrame(int, float, float, float, float) method

  Creates a new Summary Zoom object and inserts it to a collection at the specified index.